DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

   * Lease time, I like 10 days - `864000` for small number of devices networks

-With dnsmasq theres also an option pass leaseas to unbound DNS, [here's the setup](https://docs.opnsense.org/manual/dnsmasq.html#configuration-examples)
+With dnsmasq theres also an option to pass leaseas to unbound DNS, [here's the setup](https://docs.opnsense.org/manual/dnsmasq.html#configuration-examples)

 <details>